pybamm-team/pybamm.org/content/about/index.md

 src = '/images/logos/faraday-logo.png'
-alt = 'Logo for The Faraday Institution' width = 500 title = 'Logo for The Faraday Institution' attribution = 'Logo for The Faraday Institution' attributionlink = '' caption = "Logo for The Faraday Institution"
+alt = 'Logo for The Faraday Institution' width = 500 attributionlink = ''
+caption = "Logo for The Faraday Institution"
 {{< /figure >}}